 When cleaning the mussels, you’ll want to rinse each one very well.
 They often times can carry some sand or “beard hairs”.
 If you see the hairs simply pull them off of the shell.
 Once all of the mussels are clean, they will be ready to cook.

 Some other types of seafood that would work in this recipe include, halibut, crab, lobster, clams, and even salmon.
 Feel free to get creative.
 I would recommend enjoying this cioppino with some buttery garlic bread and lemon or you can always enjoy it with a side of buttered linguine.
 Another tasty option would be seasoned oyster crackers.

 If you are not familiar with Cioppino, it originated in San Francisco in the late 1800s.
 Italian fishermen of North Beach would use whatever seafood was left over from the day’s catch to create a tomato-based stew.
 It’s believed that cioppino means, “chip in” which is what the fishermen would do when they would make this dish.

-- 1 cup diced onion , yellow or white will work
+- 1 cup yellow or sweet onion, diced small

 - 1 teaspoon dried oregano